digidub/cards-against-cowmanity/README.md

 # Cards against Cowmanity

-A react-based memoory (sorry) card game built using functional components and leveraging the `useState` hook.
+A react-based memoory (sorry) card game built using functional components and leveraging the `useState` and `useEffect` hooks.

 ## Project Link